 Note 5 of the Notes to the Basic Financial Statements gives further details of the Town's debt activity.

 ECONOMIC FACTORS AND NEXT YEAR'S BUDGET AND RATES

-The 2022 budget was passed by the Town Council and includes increased revenues and increased expenditures, specifically in the enterprise fund.
+The 2024 budget was passed by the Town Council and includes increased revenues and increased expenditures.